yenk/global-refugee-patterns/README.md

 This project will continue to evolve to improve data visualizations, more ETL with added code modularity, and ultimately to increase the refugee crisis awareness using data science to a wider and bigger global audience.

+There is also a jupyter notebook file you can load if you're using jupyter, if you want to see the sections of code with its corresponding outputs.
+Also ensure to download the github jupyter extension if you are running it in github.